actorapp/actor-platform/docs/s2s/basic-principles.md

 ## Data Types

 * **Server Address** - Array of Host Names and ports for connecting to server.
 There are different ports for different transports.
-* **Sequence Updates** - updates that affects persistent state of a conversation or entyty.
+* **Strong Updates** - updates that affects persistent state of a conversation or entyty.
 For example: new message, group member invite, user's avatar change, etc...
 * **Weak Updates** - ephermal updates that is usually notification about temporary state and doesn't need to be stored in any offline storage.
 For example: typing notifications, online/offline notifications, etc...
 * **Requests** - Abstract request-response from one server to another.